dikortis/LetsTalkETC/Episodes/Episode_10.md

-to me is always seem to be a really curious way of running an ecosystem that we anticipate people putting money into yeah then the other option is to do kind of like a patronage style development where you have basically well-capitalized actors like for example
+to me is always seem to be a really curious way of running an ecosystem that we anticipate people putting money into then the other option is to do kind of like a patronage style development where you have basically well-capitalized actors like for example